uprtcl/js-uprtcl/docs/guide/01-core.concepts.md

 # Introduction

+\_Prtcl assumes a clear distinction between an app and its data. \_Prtcl applications offer unique and reusable references to each digital object they handle.
+This is the basic feature on top of which interoperability is built.

 ## Where is data stored in a \_Prtcl application?

 \_Prtcl applications can handle data stored on different platforms or "remotes" where each data object has a global unique identifier that we refer to as the "perspective id".